luigiusai/polyamory/README.md

 * bash
 * appimagetool in your PATH, any non-ancient version of AppImageKit will probably do.

 1. Copy the AppImage of the *latest* release image into the `linux/x64`/`x86` directory, and name it `base.image`:
+    ```
     linux/
         x64/
-           base.image  *
+            base.image  <-- here
             love/

+    ```

 2. Place your pre-built images in `linux/x64/love` or `linux/x86/love`, depending on the platform you want to build for.
 Create one directory per LÖVE version.
 Name each directory exactly the same as the version string of the LÖVE version you're placing in there:
+    ```
     linux/
         x64/
             base.image
             love/
-          11.1/   *
+                11.1/   <-- here
-          11.0/   *
+                11.0/   <-- here
-          0.9.0/  *
+                0.9.0/  <-- here
                 ...
+    ```

 3. Copy each AppImage into the numbered directory structure you have created, according to the LÖVE release they contain, and rename them `love.exe`:
+    ```
     linux/
         x64/
+            base.image
             love/
-             base.image  *
                 11.1/
-                 love.exe  *
+                    love.exe  <-- here
                 11.0/
-                 love.exe  *
+                    love.exe  <-- here
                 0.9.0/
-                 love.exe  *
+                    love.exe  <-- here
                 ...
+    ```

 4. Run this command from the `linux` directory: